How we see AI

 Will this make my kid dependent on AI?

 The opposite.
-We tested it twice at Rivian Space in Venice.
-Kids who used AI more became less dependent on it.
+Across two pilots, last summer and last winter, kids who used AI more became less dependent on it.
 They learned the tool is the follower, and the thinking has to come from them.

 Does my kid need AI experience?